 I don't care who you are or what you normally do: This is not the time to cut it close with when you arrive at the airport.

-It's not just the airlines that are struggling these days.
-From check-in desk agents to TSA security lanes, seemingly everyone throughout the air travel industry has been caught flat-footed by the recent explosion in travel demand, unable to staff back up quickly in today's tight labor market.
+It's not just the airlines that are struggling.
+From check-in desk agents to TSA security lanes, seemingly everyone throughout the air travel industry has been caught flat-footed by the explosion in travel demand these last few years, unable to staff back up quickly in today's tight labor market.

 Unless you're flying mid-day or during other off-peak times, you might want to add another hour to your usual airport routine.
 Better safe than sorry, right?